telerik/winforms-docs/carousel/design-time/setting-bezier-path-design-time.md

 3. Drag the four control points and set the bezier as desired:![carousel-design-time-setting-bezier-path-design-time 002](images/carousel-design-time-setting-bezier-path-design-time002.png)

->__Note__: You can arrange the points only in 2D.
-The Z coordinate (if needed) should be set programmatically.You can drag the bezier points over the whole designer area, i.e. you are not limited to the form only.
+>note  __Note__ : You can arrange the points only in 2D.
+The Z coordinate (if needed) should be set programmatically.
+>You can drag the bezier points over the whole designer area, i.e. you are not limited to the form only.
+>